 Spotting the Signs of Psychosis

 Spotting the signs of psychosis may be difficult for those in the midst of a psychotic break.
-Family members, friends and co-workers may be the first to observe psychotic episode symptoms.
+Family members, friends and co-workers may be the first to observe psychotic symptoms during an episode.
 When that occurs, the person experiencing psychosis may not believe when their loved ones express concern or recommend seeking help.
 Once a psychotic episode ends, the people who compose your support system may be better able to reach out to you in ways not possible while the psychotic break was controlling your mind and actions.

 Signs of psychotic break can include:

 - Hallucinating: Seeing people, places or objects that do not exist in reality or cannot exist in the manner in which they are seen.
 Hallucinations can also include auditory experiences — hearing people or incidents that are not currently with you or occurring.